Chapter 1 : Professor Blackburn's Secret.

 “That’s not really telling me about it though.
 How many points did you win by?
 How long was the match?
 How good were the players?”

 “I don’t remember,” she snapped.
 Then she relented.
-“Gryffindor were ahead of us, so we had to win by a largish margin in order to win the Cup, but Hufflepuff needed an even higher margin, so the game went on for a while.”
+“Gryffindor were ahead of us, so we needed to win by a largish margin in order to win the Cup, but Hufflepuff needed an even higher margin, so the game went on for a while.”

 She struggled to remember what else had happened.
 Quidditch matches weren’t that exciting in her opinion.
 You won or you lost.
 What was the point of remembering every last detail?
 It didn’t change the result.